 Explore the great outdoors

-Sometimes there is nothing more relaxing than going for a good old walk.
-Getting out of the house, breathing in the fresh air and taking in surrounding scenic views are all good for the soul.
+Sometimes there is nothing more relaxing than a weekend wellness retreat.
+Getting out of the house, going for a good old walk, breathing in the fresh air and taking in surrounding scenic views are all good for the soul.
 Head out on a gentle lochside or woodland stroll, venture up a Munro, conquer a Corbett, or simply wander through the beautiful Scottish landscapes - fresh air can do the body a world of good.

 Or if you'd rather take your sea legs for a stroll, why not try out some watersports?
 Enjoy a scenic sailing trip on Loch Lomond, try out kayaking or canoeing on Loch Morlich, or why not get the adrenaline going with some white water rafting or gorge walking?
-Scotland's beaches are out of this world!
+Scotland's beaches are out of this world and ideal for a retreat holiday!
 Imagine long golden stretches of sand, pristine blue waters, rockpools to explore and clifftop features to admire.
 Perfect for a seaside stroll, you can uncover endless nooks and crannies in Scotland's beaches and bays.

-If you've discovered yoga recently or are an advanced yogi, consider swapping your studio or bedroom floor with a Scottish landscape.
+If you've discovered yoga recently or are an advanced yogi, consider swapping your studio or bedroom floor with a retreat centre in Scotland.
 In South Scotland, yoga days and retreats are available from Roulotte Retreat, near Melrose, and Galloway Holistic Retreats in Auchencairn in Dumfries & Galloway.

 In Perthshire, keep an eye out for regular yoga retreats at Pitlochry's Saorsa 1875, a hotel famed for its vegan menu and ethical philosophy.
 Why not awaken your senses with a Scottish riverside yoga retreat?
 At EcoYoga, you can perfect your poses in the peaceful, beautiful landscapes of Argyll.
 Explore more relaxing sessions or try out your first yoga class with Yoga Scotland.